ArmaAchilles/Achilles/docs/source/development/code-guidelines.rst

 5.1.2.
 Reasoning
 """"""""""""""""

-Putting the opening brace on a new line improves readability, even more if it's nested in various levels.
+Putting the opening brace on a new line improves readability, even more, if it's nested in various levels.
 However, it trades code space for better readability which we consider to be a better trade-off.

 5.2.
 Indents